rittashah/credit-risk-classification/README.md

 Logistic Regression Model 1:

   -  Accuracy: the model displays 18679 true positive results and 558 true negative results.with blanced accuracy of 0.9442676901753825
   -  Precision:the model performs better predicting healthy loans (precision 1) than high-risk loans (precision 0.87).
   -  Recall (the ratio of actual positives identified correctly): the model performs better predicting healthy loans (recall 1) than high-risk loans (recall 0.89).
-  -   Support (the number of actual occurrences of the class in the specified dataset): according to          the support column, the model is imbalanced in the training data (healthy loans 18759 vs high-          risk loans 625), indicating structural weaknesses in the reported scores, in the evaluation             process.
+  -   Support (the number of actual occurrences of the class in the specified dataset): according to the support column, the model is imbalanced in the training data (healthy loans 18759 vs high-risk loans 625), indicating structural weaknesses in the reported scores, in the evaluation process.

 Logistic Regression Model 2: